Esperanza, Masbate: History

 As of August 1, 2007, Esperanza has a total population of 16,834 according to National Statistic Office data.

 Geography

+Esperanza is about 4 hours travel south of Masbate City, the last municipality in the south located between Placer in the north-west and Pio V Corpus in the southeast and is considered to be among the smallest in the island.
+Esperanza was initially one of the barangays of the town of Placer.

 Barangays

 Esperanza is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

-Esperanza has eleven barangays located along the coastal line and nine in farm areas with an estimated of seventy 70% of the population belongs to the fisher folks.
+There are 11 barangays which located along the coastal line and nine in farm areas with an estimated of seventy 70% of the population belongs to the fisher folks.